<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Data analytics helps nonprofits identify broad patterns among donors, track changes, and spot opportunities for growth.
 Whether your nonprofit is focused on growing its annual fund or expanding its pool of major donors, data analytics can help you:

-A robust fundraising analytics and wealth screening tool can help you do even more than accomplish basic goals.
+A robust fundraising analytics and wealth screening tool can help you do more than accomplish just basic goals.
 Look for a tool that makes finding actionable insights and solutions easier, transforming your team into fundraising experts.

 What are some important data points for nonprofits to reference?